Column01/Oracle-Bot/README.md

 ## Commands

 **NOTE:** Replace `o!` with the prefix you set in your server settings.
-If you forget your prefix, DM me on discord and I can reset it manually: `Column#2194`
+If you forget your prefix, DM me on discord and I can reset it manually: `Column#2194` or kick and re-invite the bot (THIS WIPES SERVER SETTINGS!)

 ### Help Command